PrisonTeam/Prison/knownissues_v3.2.x.md

 # Features recently added:

+* **DONE: New Feature: List all registered plugins** To better support server owners when they have issues with Prison, it would be very helpful if **/prison version** would list all registered plugins in a concise listing.
+In progress.
+Included now in bleeding.
+All integrations are now listed with their version.
+The spigot command **/pl** (plugin list) shows all active plugins.

 * **DONE: New feature: Track how many blocks are mined from the mines** Stats on how many blocks are mined from each mine.
 May be bad to track,